 Revenue from contracts with customers consists of event registrations and related exhibit fees recorded as event income as well as publication subscriptions and advertising and sales of products recorded as other revenue.
-Revenues are recognized when control of the promised goods or services is transferred to customers, in an amount that reflects the consideration the Society expects to be entitled to in exchange for those goods or services.
-These revenues are recognized net of discounts, waivers, and refunds.
+Revenue is recognized when control of the promised goods or services is transferred to customers, in an amount that reflects the consideration the Society expects to be entitled to in exchange for those goods or services.
+Revenue is recognized net of discounts, waivers, and refunds.
 Revenue is recognized using the five-step approach, as follows: